-When the FBI need to train its new recruits on executing urban maneuvers, there is is one place where they can be certain something criminal is going down: Hogan’s Alley, a fake neighborhood with one hell of a fake crime rate.
+When the FBI needs to train its new recruits on executing urban maneuvers, there is one place where they can be certain something criminal is going down: Hogan’s Alley, a fake neighborhood with one hell of a fake crime rate.

-In order to role play as many dangerous scenarios as possible, the little neighborhood has a number of businesses and apartment buildings.
+To role play as many dangerous scenarios as possible, the little neighborhood has a number of businesses and apartment buildings.
 There is a bank (which is always getting robbed), a post office, a pool hall, a barber shop, and more.
 They even had set designers from Hollywood come in to assist with the area’s development to make it as realistic as possible.
 The businesses are staffed by actors playing terrorists, civilians, bank robbers, and other criminals as the scenario demands.
-The place is so realistic they had to weld the mail boxes shut because they kept filling up with actual letters.
+The place is so realistic they had to weld the mailboxes shut because they kept filling up with actual letters.

 Obviously, Hogan’s Alley isn’t normally open to the public, but if you find yourself lost in Quantico and end up in an eerily deserted little neighborhood in the middle of a wooded clearing, just look for the sign warning of fake ammunition firing and people holding guns.
 You’ll know you’ve found Hogan’s Alley.